cs320-wisc/f21/lab1/gcp/ssh.md

 <img src="img/15.png" width=600>

 4. run `cat ~/.ssh/id_rsa.pub`.
-Then copy the output (the part highlighted in the following screenshot).
+Then copy the output (the part highlighted in the following screenshot).(If your using windows, run the command using windows powershell)

 <img src="img/16.png" width=600>